To see patients' reviews

 Causes:

-Most of the time the cause is unknown but in rare cases it is a result of brain tumors of Multiple Sclerosis.
-For this reason, any patient diagnosed with Trigeminal neuralgia is asked to do brain MRI in order to exclude any underlying causes.
+Most of the time the cause is unknown but in rare cases it is a result of brain tumors or Multiple Sclerosis.
+For this reason, any patient diagnosed with Trigeminal Neuralgia is asked to do brain MRI in order to exclude any underlying causes.

 Treatment:

 The first line of treatment is medications.
-Choice number one in treating trigeminal neuralgia is Carbamazepine and fortunately it is successful in relieving the pain in 80% of the patients.
-But still the rest of the patient needs a treatment plan and for this the scientist worked hard until they reached the solution which is applying Pulsed Radiofrequency to the Gaserian Ganglion. this is a nonsurgical intraoperative procedure.
+Choice number one in Treating Trigeminal Neuralgia Without Surgery is Carbamazepine and fortunately it is successful in relieving the pain in 80% of the patients.
+But still the rest of the patient needs a treatment plan and for this the scientist worked hard until they reached the solution which is applying Pulsed Radiofrequency to the Gaserian Ganglion as part of advanced Radiofrequency Ablation Headache Treatment and Non-Surgical Treatment for Trigeminal Neuralgia.
+This is a nonsurgical intraoperative procedure.
 It is done using a fine needle inserted through the cheek towards the gaserian ganglion with the guidance of fluoroscope and under the influence of sedation and local anesthesia.
 The procedure is 100% safe and has a success rate of 80% in relieving the pain.

 Radiofrequency with Dr. Mohamed Koura

-Although it is a very simple and safe procedure, but still, it needs high level of hand skills and technicalities that helps the operating physician to be as precise and fast as possible, which will only be found at Dr. Koura’s.
+Although it is a very simple and safe procedure, but still, it needs high level of hand skills and technicalities that helps the operating physician to be as precise and fast as possible, which will only be found at Dr. Koura, one of the Best Doctors for Cluster Headache and Radiofrequency Treatment for Headache.

 Cluster Headache: